swcarpentry/hpc-novice/_episodes/10-login-and-transfer.md

 To download files from the internet, the easiest tool to use is `wget`.
+A good tool for downloading files from the internet is `wget` form the command line.
-The syntax is relatively straightforwards: `wget https://some/link/to/a/file.tar.gz` We've actually done this before to download our example files:
+Here is an example of the `wget` syntax: `wget https://some/link/to/a/file.tar.gz` We've actually done this before to download our example files:

 ```